 DETA is currently working with the New Zealand Ministry of Foreign Affairs and Trade (MFAT) to support Nauru to increase economic resilience and reduce reliance on imported fossil fuels.
 At present Nauru is highly dependent on fossil fuels for generating electricity.
 To help reduce this dependence, MFAT have engaged DETA, Elemental and ESP to develop an Energy Strategy Framework for Nauru and develop business cases for energy efficiency projects that can be implemented over the next three years.
 This is an exciting opportunity for DETA to help maximise the positive impact that MFAT’s assistance can have on the small island nation of Nauru.

-DETA will be working with Samoa on similar energy efficiency programmes in 2020, so stay tuned to hear more about these projects once they get started; in the meantime, you can read about the energy profiles of all of the Pacific Islands here.
+DETA will be working with other Pacific Island nations on similar energy efficiency programmes in 2020, so stay tuned to hear more about these projects once they get started; in the meantime, you can read about the energy profiles of all of the Pacific Islands here.